scanoss/scanoss.cc/INSTALL_MACOS.md

 ### Step 1: Install the Application
 1. Open the `.dmg` file
-2. Drag and drop `ScanossCodeCompare` into the `/Applications` folder
+2. Drag and drop `SCANOSS Code Compare` into the `/Applications` folder

 ### Step 2: Add the CLI to Your PATH